Metasploit: Community

 The edition was released in October 2011, and included a free, web-based user interface for Metasploit.
 Metasploit Community Edition was based on the commercial functionality of the paid-for editions with a reduced set of features, including network discovery, module browsing and manual exploitation.
 Metasploit Community was included in the main installer.

 On July 18, 2019, Rapid7 announced the end-of-sale of Metasploit Community Edition.
 Existing users were able to continue using it until their license expired.

 Express

 The edition was released in April 2010, and was an open-core commercial edition for security teams who need to verify vulnerabilities.
 It offers a graphical user interface, It integrated nmap for discovery, and added smart brute-forcing as well as automated evidence collection.

 On June 4, 2019, Rapid7 discontinued Metasploit Express Edition.

 Armitage

 Armitage is a graphical cyber attack management tool for the Metasploit Project that visualizes targets and recommends exploits.
 It is a free and open source network security tool notable for its contributions to red team collaboration allowing for shared sessions, data, and communication through a single Metasploit instance.

 The latest release of Armitage was in 2015.

 Cobalt Strike

-Cobalt Strike is a collection of threat emulation tools provided by HelpSystems to work with the Metasploit Framework.
+Cobalt Strike is a collection of threat emulation tools provided by Fortra to work with the Metasploit Framework.
 Cobalt Strike includes all features of Armitage and adds post-exploitation tools, in addition to report generation features.